 - Separating the Past from the Present and Future

 - Reconnection and Resilience

-This is an intermediate level workshop for social service and health care professionals, counsellors, social workers, school personnel, and anyone working with people who have experienced trauma.
+This is an intermediate level workshop for social service and health care professionals, counselors, social workers, school personnel, and anyone working with people who have experienced trauma.